 Working towards a representative workforce

 We have a strong commitment to equality and diversity both within the organisation and in the service we provide.
-Our aim is to promote and achieve a fully inclusive workforce to reflect the communities we serve.
-We recognise and value individuals’ unique differences, and we want South Wales Police to continue to develop as an organisation which represents and reflects our communities.
+Our aim is to attract, recruit, support and promote talented individuals who represent the diverse communities we serve across South Wales.

 If you would like to speak with someone about forthcoming recruitment campaigns, opportunities and support available to you, please contact our representative workforce team at Joinus@south-wales.police.uk.